msk1523/quiz_app/README.md

 ### Question Screen
 ![Question Screen](https://github.com/msk1523/quiz_app/blob/master/QuizApp_Questions.jpg)

-_Provide a clear and visually descriptive screenshot of the quiz question screen.
-Ensure all UI components like the question, options, and submit button are clearly visible._

 ### Result Screen
 ![Result Screen](https://github.com/msk1523/quiz_app/blob/master/QuizApp_Results.jpg)

-_Provide a clear and visually descriptive screenshot of the quiz result screen.
-Make sure elements such as the final score and the restart button are prominently displayed._

 (Replace `link_to_your_question_screen_screenshot.png` and `link_to_your_result_screen_screenshot.png` with actual links or paths to your screenshots.)